mxtommy/Kip/README.md

   KIP adjusts to the device type and form factor for the best possible user experience.

 ### Touch Devices
-- Swipe left and right to cycle trough your Widget layouts.
+- Swipe left and right to cycle trough your Page layouts.
-- Double tap to toggle night mode.
+- Double tap to toggle Night / Day modes.

 ### KIP Mobile App
 Run KIP in full screen, with no browser controls visible, just like regular mobile apps.
 This feature is supported on most mobile OS.
 Each browser has it's own way of handling PWA deployments.